-These should be read alongside the statutory guidance documents on parental responsibility measures, children missing education, supporting pupils at school with medical conditions, suspensions and exclusions, alternative provision, and safeguarding.
+children missing education, supporting pupils at school with medical conditions, suspensions and exclusions, alternative provision, and safeguarding.

-Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: expected to: All Pupils Ensure their child attends every day the school is open except when a statutory reason applies.
-Have a clear school attendance policy on the school website which all staff, pupils and parents understand.
-Take an active role in attendance improvement, support their school(s) to prioritise attendance, and work together with leaders to set whole school cultures.
+Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: All Pupils Ensure their child attends every day the school is open except when a statutory reason applies.
 Have a strategic approach to improving attendance for the whole area and make it a key focus of all frontline council services.
-Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to:

-Notify the school as soon as possible when their child has to be unexpectedly absent (e.g. sickness).
+Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Notify the school as soon as possible when their child has to be unexpectedly absent (e.g. sickness).
 Develop and maintain a whole school culture that promotes the benefits of good attendance.
 Ensure school leaders fulfil expectations and statutory duties.
 Have a School Attendance Support Team that works with all schools in their area to remove area-wide barriers to attendance.
 Only request leave of absence in exceptional circumstances and do so in advance.
 Accurately complete admission and attendance registers.
 Ensure school staff receive training on attendance.
 Provide each school with a named point of contact in the School Attendance Support Team who can support with queries and advice.
 Book any medical appointments around the school day where possible.
 Have robust daily processes to follow up absence.
 Offer opportunities for all schools in the area to share effective practice.
 Have a dedicated senior leader with overall responsibility for championing and improving attendance.

-Pupils at risk of becoming pers sistently absent Work with the school and local authority to help them understand their child's barriers to attendance.
+Pupils at risk of becoming persistently absent

+Work with the school and local authority to help them understand their child's barriers to attendance.
 Proactively use data to identify pupils at risk of poor attendance.
 Regularly review attendance data and help school leaders focus support on the pupils who need it.
 Hold a termly conversation with every school to identify, discuss and signpost or provide access to services for pupils who are persistently or severely absent or at risk of becoming so.
 Proactively engage with the support offered to prevent the need for more formal support.
 Work with each identified pupil and their parents to understand and address the reasons for absence, including any in-school barriers to attendance.
 Where there are out of school barriers, provide each identified pupil and their family with access to services they need in the first instance.
 Where out of school barriers are identified, signpost and support access to any required services in the first instance.
 If the issue persists, facilitate a voluntary early help assessment where appropriate.
 Take an active part in the multi-agency effort with the school and other partners.
 Provide the lead practitioner where all partners agree that a local